 We are a growing, full-service restaurant concept offering a distinct menu of authentic, freshly-prepared Mexican and Tex-Mex inspired food.
-We were founded in Austin, Texas in 1982 by Mike Young and John Zapp, and as of December 29, 2019, we operated 100 Chuy's restaurants across 19 states.
+We were founded in Austin, Texas in 1982 by Mike Young and John Zapp, and as of December 27, 2020, we operated 92 restaurants across 17 states.

 We are committed to providing value to our customers through offering generous portions of made-from-scratch, flavorful Mexican and Tex-Mex inspired dishes.
 We also offer a full-service bar in all of our restaurants providing our customers a wide variety of beverage offerings.
-We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and our customers' restaurant experience.
+We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and our customers' dining experience.